🎈 Quick Answer

 Step 3: Build Your Guest List — Without a Group Chat

 Group chats are where surprise parties go to die.
-A screenshot accidentally shared, someone added to the wrong chat, a guest texting “see you tonight!” to the guest of honor instead of the group.
-I’ve seen all four happen.
+A screenshot accidentally shared, someone added to the wrong chat, a guest texting “see you tonight!” to the guest of honor instead of the group — any one of these ends the surprise.
 Here’s what actually works: a private email chain or Google Form for RSVPs, with individual outreach to each guest.
-Brief every guest on: the exact arrival time (30–45 minutes before the honoree), the cover story, and where to park.
+Brief every guest on the exact arrival time (30–45 minutes before the honoree), the cover story, and where to park.

 Step 4: Handle the Parking Situation Before It Ruins Everything

 This is the detail no one thinks about that blows more surprise parties than any accidental text.
-If 25 cars are parked outside the house, the surprise is over before they turn onto the block.
+If 25 cars are parked outside the house, the surprise is over before the honoree turns onto the block.

 Step 5: Decorate in Secret — Small Team Only